Ahmed-Z/the-blog/_posts/2022-09-26-Control-your-Windows-computer-using-Telegram.md

   <img src="https://github.com/Ahmed-Z/the-blog/raw/gh-pages/assets/telegram-final-product.png" style="height:600px;">
 </p>

-### [](#header-3)Step 1: Get the API token
+### [](#header-3)Step 1: Get the API token and the chat ID

-The first step is to create a bot using BotFather of telegram.
-This is necessary to get the access token and chat id that we will use later.
-The process is pretty simple: search for BotFather and run the following commands: `/start` , `/newbot` choose a name for your bot and finally you will get the required token.
-Note that the chat id and the token are separated by `:` .
+Creating a Telegram bot using BotFather is a simple process.
+Here are the steps to create a Telegram bot using BotFather:

+1. Open Telegram and search for @BotFather.
+2. Start a chat with BotFather by clicking on the search result.
+3. Send the command '/newbot' to BotFather to create a new bot.
+4. BotFather will ask you to choose a name for your bot.
+Pick a name that you like and send it to BotFather.
+5. BotFather will then ask you to choose a username for your bot.
+The username must end in "bot" (e.g., mynewbot) and should be unique.
+6. Once you have chosen a username, BotFather will give you a token.
+This token is used to authenticate your bot with the Telegram servers.
+Keep this token safe, as you will need it later.

 <p align="center">
   <img src="https://github.com/Ahmed-Z/the-blog/raw/gh-pages/assets/telegram-access-token.jpg" style="height:400px;">
 </p>

+In order to get your Telegram chat ID, you will need to do the following:

+1. Start a chat with the bot @RawDataBot.
+2. Send the command /start to the bot.
+3. The bot should respond with your Telegram informations.
+Grab the chat ID that you need.
 ### [](#header-3)Step2: Get coding

 Now we get to the fun part.
 First, we need to import all the necessary libraries